MoonPoet/xaprb-src/content/blog/2017/my-home-gym.md

 that I ever will.
 The curved "ab mat" for situps, for example, never did much for me.
 On the other hand, a lot of CrossFit boxes don't have yoga mats, and I wouldn't be without one.

+[^jargon]: Jargon note: Rx is CrossFit slang for "as prescribed," which a lot of athletes will not do---they will "scale" the workout to fit their level of ability.
+Rx workouts assume a high degree of overall fitness.
+Also, "box" is what you call a CrossFit gym.